cooklang/cooklang-org/content/cli/help.md

 ### `$ cook recipe validate --help`

 ```
-Usage: cook recipe validate FILE
+Usage: cook recipe validate FILE...

-Validate the cooklang syntax of a cooklang recipe file
+Validate the cooklang syntax of one or more cooklang recipe files
 ```

 ### `$ cook recipe prettify --help`